The CARNET Abuse Service receives and processes reports concerning computer security incidents and the abuse of CARNET resources.

 Questions and Answers

-The CARNET Abuse service users are all persons reporting an incident or a violation of acceptable online behaviour committed by a CARNET user.
+The CARNET Abuse service users are all persons reporting an incident or a violation of acceptable online behavior committed by a CARNET user.
 The applicant itself does not have to be a CARNET user.

-You can contact the CARNET Abuse Service by e-mail at abuse@carnet.hr or by phone at +385 1 6661 655.
+You can contact the CARNET Abuse Service by email at abuse@carnet.hr or by phone at +385 1 6661 655.

 Computer incidents are sent via e-mail only to abuse@carnet.hr.